Development Petition and Application

 - Submit a Concept Meeting Request (PDF).

-- The completed application packet will be forwarded to City departments (e.g. planning, utilities, engineering) for review and comment.
+- The completed application materials will be forwarded to City departments (e.g. planning, utilities, engineering) for review and comment.
 There is a 21-day review cycle for first submittals; and a 14-day review cycle for any subsequent submittals.
 At the conclusion of the review cycle(s), the project manager will provide the department review comments.
 Comments may necessitate revisions to plans prior to the scheduling of a Planning and Zoning Commission and/or City Council meeting (if a public hearing/meeting is required).

 - An assigned project manager will work with you to schedule a public hearing/meeting before the Planning and Zoning Commission (if required).
 You will be notified of the hearing/meeting date and will work with the assigned project manager and community planner to complete the required public hearing/meeting notice.
 City staff will complete newspaper notification requirements; you are required to complete written notice and posting of a sign on the property at least 15 days, but no more than 30 days, prior to the scheduled hearing (unless otherwise directed by staff).